cis-famu/oer-assignment-oer-group-2/Chapter 6.md

 - The number of dimensions of an array in C++ is essentially unlimited, and you increase the dimension by adding another pair of brackets in the declaration

 ## Key Terms
+Array- A collection of a fixed number of components (also called elements) all of the same data type and in contiguous (that is, adjacent) memory space.
+One-dimensional array- An array in which the components are arranged in a list form Index- Any expression whose value is a nonnegative integer Dynamic Arrays- Arrays that are created by using pointers during program execution Aggregate operation- Any operation that manipulates the entire array as a single unit Base address-  The address of the first array component Selection sort- Rearrange the list by selecting an element in the list and moving it to its proper position.
+Parallel Arrays- Two (or more) arrays are called parallel if their corresponding components hold related information Row processing- Process a particular row of the array, Column processing- Process a particular column of the array
 ## Programming Exercises